styled-system/styled-system/docs/guides/array-props.md

 Instead of asking *what if*, I encourage you to try the Styled System approach in a smaller application and see if the benefits of the constraints with this approach outweight the limitations.
-When using Styled System on a multidisciplinary team, you'll want to make sure you're entire team, including designers, are on board, but from my experience, a lot of designers want to work with constraints like the ones encouraged here.
+When using Styled System on a multidisciplinary team, you'll want to make sure you're entire team, including designers, are on board, but from my experience, many designers will want to work with constraints like the ones encouraged here.

 ## Breakpoints

-The `breakpoints` scale in Styled System is one of the most difficult to alter after adopting this library.
+The `breakpoints` scale in Styled System is one of the most difficult to alter after introducing this library to an application.
-It's recommended to audit breakpoints that are currently in use and try to normalize them as much as possible.
+It's recommended to audit the breakpoints that are currently in use and try to normalize them as much as possible.
 Some people like to have a dozen or more breakpoints, but the reality of responsive design is that there are essentially two breakpoints: mobile and not-mobile.
-You'll probably want a more than two breakpoints to help with typographic style, but the most common responsive layouts rarely do anything extremely complex.
+You'll probably want more than two breakpoints to help with typographic style, but the most common responsive layouts rarely do anything extremely complex.
-Embrace your inner minimalist tendencies and see how much you can simplify your design system.
+Embrace your inner minimalist and see how much you can simplify your design system.

 ## Space, Font Sizes, and Other Scales